rontarrant/gtkDcoding/docs/_posts/2019-05-10-0034-accelgroup-singleton.md

 	} // class NewFileItem

-Again, we need three statements to set up and use the `SingletonAccelGroup`:
+Again, we need three statements to set up and use the `S_AccelGroup`:

 - the declaration near the top,
-- the call to `singletonAccelGroup.get()` in the constructor, and
+- the call to `s_AccelGroup.get()` in the constructor, and
 - the fifth argument that's passed to `super()`.

-And if you want to prove to yourself that all these `MenuItem`s really do use the same `SingletonAccelGroup`, add this line as the last statement in the constructors of a few of the `MenuItem`s:
+And if you want to prove to yourself that all these `MenuItem`s really do use the same `S_AccelGroup`, add this line as the last statement in the constructors of a few of the `MenuItem`s:

-	writeln(&singletonAccelGroup);
+	writeln(&s_AccelGroup);

 The address echoed to the terminal will be the same for each.